NicoloMoretti/barracks/README.md

 Also note that if you use Visual Studio Code, for example, it comes with an integrated terminal window.

-To learn how to code in Barracks you can read the [documentation](docs/scripting-guide.md) available under /docs/.
+To learn how to code in Barracks you can read the [scripting guide](docs/scripting-guide.md) available under /docs/.